markproy/bird-classification-workshop/docs/lab0-environment.md

 ## Preparing the AWS CLI (command line interface)

-If you have not yet set up your environment to use the AWS CLI, follow [these](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) instructions.
+If you have not yet set up your environment to use the AWS CLI, follow [these](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) instructions to install the CLI.
+Step by step instructions for configuring the AWS CLI can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

 ## Installing Python